 Masuria has a temperate climate with cold winters and warm summers.
 The weather here is generally a bit cooler than in most parts of Poland, and the area usually experiences several snow falls during the winter.
 The Masurian Lakes are often frozen from December until the end of February.
 Springtime can be wet, while summers are generally drier.

 The best weather for sailing in Masuria is from the beginning of May to the end of September.
 The warmest period is in July and August – up to 22 ° C by day and at night around 15 ° C.

-You have to know that In June there is a possibility for rain and cooler days.
+You have to know that In June there is a possibility of rain and cooler days.
 In July and August there are high temperatures, a lot of sunshine and the wind is warm.
 Every year the weather is warmer than the year before.

-Please keep in mind, that a few years ago it was snowing in May.
+Please keep in mind that a few years ago it was snowing in May.
 When preparing for Masurian sailing – the most important task is to check the weather.
 It is better to be prepared for weather changes.

 Finally, the lakes.
 Beautiful, attractive, large and small, shallow and deep.
 They can be dangerous, but a little attention is enough so nothing can disturb you the Masurian idyll.